Blog or Website? With SBI!...

 No blogging environment delivers a complete package of process-and-tools.
 Instead, you get your site-builder, hosting and a "good luck."
 You get no process, no mentoring.

-Actually, only SBI! proves success.
+Only SBI! proves success.

 No blogging environment proves success.
 (Nor does any Web host of any kind.)